microsoft/pbiworkshops/Day After Dashboard in a Day/README.md

 ## Presentation material

-To view or download the latest PowerPoint presentation of the lab material, visit the following link: [Day After Dashboard in a Day with Microsoft Fabric](https://github.com/microsoft/pbiworkshops/raw/main/Day%20After%20Dashboard%20in%20a%20Day/Day%20After%20Dashboard%20in%20a%20Day.pptx).
+To view or download the latest presentation of the lab material, visit the following link: [Day After Dashboard in a Day with Microsoft Fabric](https://github.com/microsoft/pbiworkshops/raw/main/Day%20After%20Dashboard%20in%20a%20Day/Day%20After%20Dashboard%20in%20a%20Day.pdf).

 ## Getting started